Alternative algebras with the hyperbolic property: Alternative loop algebras

 We can now characterize $RA$-loops whose integral loop ring has the hyperbolic property.

 \begin{theorem} Let $L$ be an $RA$-loop.
-The loop $\U(\Z L)$ has the hyperbolic property if, and only if \begin{enumerate} \item The torsion subloop $T(L)$ is a Hamiltonian $2$-loop or an Abelian group of exponent dividing $4$ or $6$ or a Hamiltonian $2$-group. \item All subloops of $T(L)$ are normal in $L$. \item The Hirsh lenght of the center of $L$ $h(\z(L)) \leq 1$. \end{enumerate} \end{theorem}
+The loop $\U(\Z L)$ has the hyperbolic property if and only if the following conditions hold. \begin{enumerate} \item The torsion subloop $T(L)$ is a Hamiltonian $2$-loop or an Abelian group of exponent dividing $4$ or $6$ or a Hamiltonian $2$-group. \item All subloops of $T(L)$ are normal in $L$. \item The Hirsh lenght of the center of $L$, $h(\z(L)) \leq 1$. \end{enumerate} \end{theorem}

+\begin{proof} Assume that $\U(\Z L)$ has the hyperbolic property.
+As $\z (L)$ is abelian and has the hyperbolic property, it follows that $h(\z(L))\leq 1$.